User personalization is the delivery of content and functionality that fits a user’s wants and needs, without any effort required by the user.

 and requestId

 We have a Personalization demo to demonstrate the above concepts.
-Use the demo to visualize using Fingerprint Pro in conjunction with simple logic rules provides a tailored experience to your users.
-If you want to explore code, check our interactive Stackblitz demo or open-source GitHub repository.
-If you have any questions, please feel free to reach out to support@fingerprint.com.
+Use the demo to visualize using Fingerprint Pro and simple logic rules to provide a tailored experience to your users.
+If you want to explore code, check our interactive CodeSandbox demo or open-source GitHub repository.
+If you have any questions, please feel free to reach out to our support team.